exasol/ai-lab/doc/developer_guide/commands.md

       Token: "{{resolve:secretsmanager:github_personal_token:SecretString:github_personal_token}}"
 ```

-## Selecting an EC2 Instance Type
+## Options for EC2 Instances

-The following commands dealing with AWS EC2 instances support CLI option `--ec2-instance-type`:
+The commands `create-vm`, `setup-ec2`, `setup-ec2-and-install-dependencies` are dealing with AWS EC2 instances and support additional options.

-* `create-vm`
-* `setup-ec2`
-* `setup-ec2-and-install-dependencies`
+### Selecting an EC2 Instance Type

+With option `--ec2-instance-type` you can specify the EC2 instance type.

 Typical values for this CLI option are
-* `t2.medium` -- the smallest and cheapest EC2 instance
+* `t2.medium` -- the smallest and cheapest EC2 instance, this is the default.
 * `g4dn.xlarge` -- an EC2 instance including a T4 GPU device for using GPU acceleration

-## Selecting a Source AMI (AWS Machine Image)
+### Selecting a Source AMI

-When creating an EC2 instance you can also specify the AMI to be used by the EC2 instance with CLI option `--ec2-source-ami`.
+With option `--ec2-source-ami` you can specify the source AMI (AWS Machine Image) to be used by the EC2 instance.

 By default the `ai-lab` CLI commands will search for AMIs matching the pattern defined in file [lib/config.py](https://github.com/exasol/ai-lab/blob/main/exasol/ds/sandbox/lib/config.py).

+You can find AMIs in the [AMI Catalog](https://eu-west-1.console.aws.amazon.com/ec2/home?region=eu-west-1#AMICatalog).

+For GPU acceleration as of August 2025 the AI Lab proposes
+* `--ec2-source-ami ami-0f753fadb2ac2b883`.
+* This is using a 64-bit x86 CPU and labeled _Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 24.04)_.
+* The 64-bit ARM variant ami-07374ff070b65c2e1 is probably not supported by the DB